Ulster County NY: Cool High Falls and New Paltz

 jambless-fireplace-historic-huguenot-street-new-paltz-ny

-Inside, find one of the oldest surviving “jambless” open fireplace in existence.
-There’s also a Bible written in “common language,” as Protestants did not believe that the righteous required a middle-man to commune with God.
+Inside, find one of the oldest surviving “jambless” open fireplaces in existence.
+There’s also a Bible written in “common language,” as Protestants did not believe that the righteous required a middleman to commune with God.

 Upstairs, in addition to the massive bricked chimney flue, there’s a whole exhibit on the making of linen from flax – a grain that was bountiful here.